Owain Evans

 I have a broad interest in AI alignment and AGI risk.
 My current focus is evaluating situational awareness and deception in LLMs, and on truthfulness and honesty in AI systems.
 I am leading a new research group based in Berkeley.

-In the past, I worked on AI Alignment at the University of Oxford (FHI) and earned my PhD at MIT.
+In the past, I worked full-time on AI Alignment at the University of Oxford (FHI) and earned my PhD at MIT.
 I also worked at Ought, where I still serve on the Board of Directors.
 I post regular research updates on Twitter.

-CV | Email | Scholar | LinkedIn | Twitter
+Email | Scholar | LinkedIn | Twitter | Blogposts

 Highlights